 Blend Multiple Metals in One Ring

 If you cannot decide between several metals, you can consider using all of them in your ring!
 When done in an elegant design, a multi-metal ring can look creative and stylish.
-Some styles use thin strips of several metals twisted together, while others may use a different colored metal for an accent.
+Some wedding ring styles use thin strips of several metals twisted together, while others may use a different colored metal for an accent.
 If you pick this style for your ring, make sure you pick shades that match well.
 For example, tarnished silver can look lovely with warm gold, while pink hued rose gold can work well with the cool tones of platinum.